Chvxt3r/Certification_Notes/htb/cpts/15_sql_injection.md

 * List of tables within each DB
 * List of columns within each table

-:note: We cannot directly select a table form another DB with a select statement
+>Note: We cannot directly select a table form another DB with a select statement